Confirmation Drop-In $5/session

 CABTC’s obedience instructors have many years of training experience with a wide variety of dogs.

 CABTC’s instructors are some of the best in Northeastern Ohio.
 We have experienced, talented, and skilled instructors.
 CABTC sponsors regular training seminars to continue our instructor’s education on current methods and ideology of dog training.
-All of our instructors compete in various AKC venues and some have attained many titles on multiple dogs.
+All of our instructors compete in various AKC venues, and some have attained many titles on multiple dogs.
 Some of our instructors have competed at the highest levels of competition and are nationally ranked.

 All sessions are 7 weeks long.